siemens/ix/packages/core/README.md

 # Siemens iX Web Components

-This library is a part of the Siemens iX mono repositoriy.
+This library is part of the Siemens iX mono repository.
-You find the root README [here](https://github.com/siemens/ix/blob/main/README.md)
+You can find the root README [here](https://github.com/siemens/ix/blob/main/README.md)